garg3133/JagratiWebApp/README.md

 Currently, we have adopted 5 villages in the vicinity of our institute, namely, Gadheri, Amanala, Chanditola, Mehgawan and Suarkol where we *donate education* to around 100 children of classes 1 through 10.
 Apart from providing basic education to the students in regular classes, **we also prepare the students of 4th and 5th grade for the prestigious Navodaya Vidyalaya** and other similar government-funded institutions which provides quality education to students, completely free of cost.

-Apart from teaching the children, we also do many other things like **organizing Blood Donation Camps, Tree Plantation Drives, Cloth Donation, Stationery Distribution, Campaigns to spread awareness in villages, etc.**
+Apart from teaching the children, we do many other activities like **organizing Blood Donation Camps, Tree Plantation Drives, Cloth Donation, Stationery Distribution, Campaigns to spread awareness in villages, etc.**

 **Our Achievements:**
 - 1 student cracked Navodaya Examination in 2018.